-Following the consummation of the Business Combination, the Board adopted a policy with respect to the review, approval and ratification of related person transactions.
+Following the consummation of the Business Combination, FF's Board of Directors adopted a policy with respect to the review, approval and ratification of related person transactions.
 Under the policy, FF's Audit Committee is responsible for reviewing and approving related person transactions.
 In the course of its review and approval of related party transactions, the Audit Committee will consider the relevant facts and circumstances to decide whether to approve such transactions.
 In particular, the policy requires the Audit Committee to consider, among other factors it deems appropriate: